MacPaw/FMPFeedbackForm/README.md

 ## Demo app

 Most of the logic described above is conveniently implemented in the demo app available in this repository.
-Please refer for a more detailed look on how to use the feedback form.
+Please refer to it for a more detailed look on how to use the feedback form.

 ![Demo app](/Screenshots/4.png)